johnmchale/reacttodoapp/README.md

-# Simple React Todo App
+# Simple React To-Do App

-This is a simple React Todo App that uses a number of react concepts including Hooks (useState, UseEffect, useRef), LocalStorage and basic CSS styling.
+This is a simple React To-Do App that uses a number of react concepts including Hooks (useState, UseEffect, useRef), LocalStorage and basic CSS styling.

 It is mainly based on the application described in this video: https://www.youtube.com/watch?v=hQAHSlTtcmY&t=6s